atomlaser-lab/gravimeter-interface/README.md

 which will create, upload, and then run that sequence forever while calling the analysis function after every run.
 Stop the infinite loop using `r.stop`.

 Data destined for the National Instruments box is sent the LabVIEW control interface VI over TCP/IP.
 Data for the DDS is converted into a series of commands for the MOGLabs ARF box and sent asynchronously.
 This is necessary because MOGLabs designed a very stupid controller in the box itself which cannot handle more than one command at a time.
 As a result, a set of commands cannot be sent together as a single block of text, which would cut done enormously on I/O time; instead, each command has to be sent separately.
 To upload 1000 instructions (total) for two channels takes about 7 s.
 If this uploading is done synchronously, in that it blocks the command line and prevents the sequence from running, then the cycle time of the experiment takes an extra 7 s.
 Instead, the data is sent asynchronously and a message is printed on the command line when the upload is finished.
 The user needs to ensure that the upload is complete before the DDS is triggered.

+## Storing run builder files and options

+If your sequence has set the `TimingSequence.waitForImage` property to `true`, then our current LabVIEW and MATLAB functions will save a copy of the run builder stored in `makerCallback` as well as the options used to create that sequence.
+A copy of the run builder, with options embedded, is stored in the `RemoteControl.MAKER_STORAGE_DIRECTORY` as a `.m` file, and the sequence options are stored in the same directory as a MATLAB data file `.mat`.
+This needs to wait for images to be saved so that it stores the files with the appropriate image number.

 # Visualizing sequences